mirage/capnp-rpc/README.md

 Note: the last argument to `call_for_caps` is a function for extracting the capabilities from the promised result.
 In the common case where you just want one and it's in the root result struct, you can just pass the accessor directly, as shown.
-Doing it this way allows `call_for_caps` to release the result automatically for us.
+Doing it this way allows `call_for_caps` to release any unused capabilities in the result automatically for us.

 We can test it as follows: